 Taking the sum of eq1a, eq1b and eq1d, and simplifying,

 Eq1e is a very useful formula and is a consequence of Hess’ law.
-In general, for a reaction involving multiple products and multiple reactants, the relation between ΔHr o, ΔHf o[product] and ΔHf o[reactants] is given by eq6 from the article on Hess’ law:
+In general, for a reaction involving multiple products and multiple reactants, the relationship between ΔHr o, ΔHf o[product] and ΔHf o[reactants] is given by eq6 from the article on Hess’ law:

 where P denotes the number of products and R denotes the number of reactants. vP and vR are the stoichiometric coefficients of the products of the respective standard enthalpy of formation reactions.